-Box Office: 'Furious 7' destroys records with $143.6 million debut
+Box Office: 'Furious 7' Destroys Records With $143.6 Million Debut

-LOS ANGELES (Variety.com) - “Furious 7” raced to the top of the domestic box office, picking up a massive $143.6 million in its opening weekend.
+LOS ANGELES, April 5 (Variety.com) - “Furious 7” raced to the top of the domestic box office, picking up a massive $143.6 million in its opening weekend.

-That establishes a new high-water mark for the month of April, blowing past the $95 million debut of “Captain America: The Winter Soldier,” and stands as the highest-grossing kick-off for any film in the “Fast and Furious” franchise.
+That establishes a new high-water mark for the month of April, blowing past the $95 million debut of “Captain America: The Winter Soldier,” as well as marks the highest grossing kick-off for any film in the “Fast and Furious” franchise.
 It also ranks ninth among the top ten openings in history.

 “This is a bittersweet installment in the franchise,” said Phil Contrino, vice president and chief analyst at BoxOffice.com. “[Walker‘s] passing made this movie more intriguing for people who hadn’t seen some of the installments.
 It raised awareness and its success is a tribute to him.”